Writing a module

 If a module returns .replace, downstream modules see the replaced bytes, not the original.
 This composes guardrail with autosuggestion: guardrail can swallow Enter, and Atuin never sees the keystroke that would have submitted a dangerous command.

 .replace_commit exists for modules that intercept Enter to do something custom but still want the typed line to land in history.
-The LLM module uses it: typing #: list files + Enter returns .replace_commit = "\x15" — Ctrl+U kills the readline buffer so the shell doesn’t run the prompt, but the proxy fires dispatchLineCommit on #: list files so atuin / history record it.
+The LLM module uses it: typing #: list files + Alt+A (or Enter when Config.enter_action = .single — default is .none, an explicit-action-only safety gate) returns .replace_commit = "\x15" — Ctrl+U kills the readline buffer so the shell doesn’t run the prompt, but the proxy fires dispatchLineCommit on #: list files so atuin / history record it.
 The next time the user starts typing #: l… their prior prompts surface as ghost suggestions.

 Important caveat: .replace_commit does NOT unconditionally fire onLineCommit.
 The proxy still requires the original input chunk (the bytes the user just typed, pre-replace) to contain Enter — and the usual gating around incognito mode, leading-space HISTCONTROL convention, and committed_was_uncertain still applies.
 Returning .replace_commit on a non-Enter keystroke is a no-op as far as history is concerned; the only thing it changes vs. plain .replace is that the Enter test looks at the original bytes instead of the replacement.